Jalah07/jalah07.github.io/README.md

-# reading-notes
+# Reading Notes
-What is the growth mindset?
+## What is the growth mindset?
 Why do you need it?